 Equally, tax residency for companies was previously based on the entity being incorporated for a minimum period of one year and the provision of certain documentary evidence, such as a tax residency certificate.

-Once these individuals and entities have UAE tax residency, they will be able to access the network of Double Tax Treaties the UAE has with other countries which can help limit or eliminate double taxation.
+Once these individuals and entities have UAE tax residency, they will be able to access the network of Double Tax Treaties (DTT) the UAE has with other countries.

 How Can We Help?